 Therefore, in this article, we have compiled 10 better alternatives to communicate your enthusiasm and set yourself up for receiving a response.

-What’s wrong with saying “I look forward to hearing from you”?
+What does “I look forward to hearing from you” mean?

 If you want someone to reply to your email, you need to give them directions on how and when you want them to respond.
 For example – Could you share your feedback by Friday?